-- A middle school math teacher filed suit because she was suspended for 3 days following her refusal to call a student by their preferred pronouns. - This case was filed on March 7th, 2022. - The teacher asserted that her free speech rights, religious freedom rights, and due process rights were violated. - The court issued a temporary injunction in May 2022 authorizing the teacher to use the pronoun of HER choice, and in doing so recognize. the teacher had a likelihood of success. - the teacher had a likelinood of success.

-The parties agreed to settle the case and it was dismissed in August for \$95k in damages and attorney fees.
+- A middle school math teacher filed suit because she was suspended for 3 days following her refusal to call a student by their preferred pronouns. - This case was filed on March 7th, 2022. - The teacher asserted that her free speech rights, religious freedom rights, and due process rights were violated. - The court issued a temporary injunction in May 2022 authorizing the teacher to use the pronoun of HER choice, and in doing so recognized that the teacher had a likelihood of success. - The parties agreed to settle the case and it was dismissed in August for \$95k in damages and attorney fees.
 The district also had to declare the teacher retired at the end of the year in good standing with no disciplinary actions taken against her.